MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ## Before you begin

-- Make sure you have Azure CLI version 2.61.0 or later installed.
+1. Make sure you have Azure CLI version 2.61.0 or later installed.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI][install-azure-cli].

+1. Install the `aks-preview` Azure CLI extension version 7.0.0b2 or later.

+    - If you don't already have the `aks-preview` extension, install it using the [`az extension add`][az-extension-add] command.

+        ```azurecli-interactive
+        az extension add --name aks-preview
+        ```

+    - If you already have the `aks-preview` extension, update it to make sure you have the latest version using the [`az extension update`][az-extension-update] command.

+        ```azurecli-interactive
+        az extension update --name aks-preview
+        ```

 ## Limitations